Parity Sheaves: Applications

 \subsection{Toric varieties}

+In this section we prove the existence and uniqueness of $\natural$-parity sheaves on toric varieties.
+As in the previous section, here parity sheaf means $\natural$-parity sheaf.

-For notation, terminology, and basic properties of toric varieties we refer the reader to \cite{Ful} and \cite{Must}.
+For notation, terminology, and basic properties of toric varieties we refer the reader to \cite{Ful} and \cite{CLS}.
 In this section $T$ denotes a connected algebraic torus and $M = X^*(T)$ and $N= X_*(T)$ denote the character and cocharacter lattices respectively.
 If $L$ is a lattice we set $L_{\QM} := L \otimes_{\ZM} \QM$.

 Recall that a fan in $N$ is a collection $\Delta$ of polyhedral, convex cones in $N_{\QM}$ closed under taking faces and intersections.
 To a fan $\Delta$ in $N$ one may associate a toric variety $X(\Delta)$ which is a connected normal $T$-variety.
-There are finitely many orbits of $T$ on $X(\Delta)$ and the decomposition into orbits gives a stratification
+We write $X(\Delta,N)$ to specify the lattice if it is not clear from context.